Specialist surgical services

 Accreditation to these standards involves:

-- A focus on continuous improvement
+- A focus on and commitment to continuous quality improvement

-- Establishment of governance and reporting structures
+- Establishment of robust governance and reporting structures

 The Australian NSQHS Standards were developed to protect the public from harm and improve the quality of health care.

 Panch Day Surgery Centre supports partnering with consumers to help them make informed decisions about their treatment and care options.
 Through the use of Clinical Care Standards, we help people get the right care in the right place at the right time.
 The Clinical Care Standards are produced by The Australian Commission on Safety and Quality in Health Care, which also oversees the NSQHS Standards.
 You can use the information contained in the Clinical Care Standards to guide discussions with our healthcare professionals about treatment options suitable for your condition.

 Our aim is to deliver world-class care to patients by focusing on the quality and safety of our services.
 We promise to provide a safe and comfortable environment for your medical care by focusing on three key areas through our In Safe Hands initiative: infection control, emotional safety and wellbeing, and a commitment to quality.

 As a registered healthcare service, antimicrobial control is a critical part of our successful operation.
 Antimicrobial stewardship, together with infection prevention/control and hand hygiene, is a key strategy at Panch Day Surgery Centre to encourage safe and appropriate use of antimicrobials, reduce patient harm and decrease the incidence of resistance.